 The expression Tails off in Table 1 means that the function decreases in an exponential, sinusoidal or geometric fashion, approximately, with a relatively large number of nonzero values.
 Conversely, Cuts off implies that the function truncates abruptly with only a very few nonzero values.
-In the case of SARIMA model, the Cuts off in the sample correlation or partial correlation function can suggest possible values of $q + s^Q$ or $p + s^P$.
-From this it is possible to select the orders of regular and seasonal parts.
+In the case of SARIMA model, the Cuts off in the sample correlation or partial correlation function can suggest possible values of q + s Q or p + s P. From this it is possible to select the orders of regular and seasonal parts.
 The standard errors of the ACF and PACF samples are useful in identifying nonzero values.
 As a general rule, we would assume an autocorrelation or partial autocorrelation coefficient to be zero if the absolute value of its estimate is less than twice its standard error.

-Fig. 6: The sample PACF of data after regular and seasonal differencing with period 24
+Fig. 7: The sample PACF of data after regular and seasonal differencing with period 24

-The sample ACF and PACF of our differenced series of heat demand are shown in the Fig. 5 and Fig. 6.
+The sample ACF and PACF of our differenced series of heat demand are shown in the Fig. 6 and Fig. 7.
 The single prominent dip in the ACF function at lag 24 shows that the seasonal component probably only persists in the MA part and Q=1.
 This is also consistent with the behavior of the PACF that has dips at lags that are multiples of the seasonal period 24.
 The correlation plot also suggests that the order of the regular AR part is small or zero.
 Because sample ACF cuts off after 4 lag, order of the regular MA part can achieve the value of 4.
 Based on these observations, it is possible to consider the models with P=0, Q=1 and $p\leq 1$, $q\leq 4$.

-3.1 Information criteria for order selection
+4.1 Information criteria for order selection

 The order of model is usually difficult to determine on the basis of the ACF and PACF.
 This method of identification requires a lot of experience in building up models.
 From this point of view it is more suitable to use the objective methods for the tests of the model order.
-A number of procedures and methods exist for testing the model order [7].
+A number of procedures and methods exist for testing the model order [18].
 These methods are based on the comparison of the residuals of various models by means of special statistics so-called information criteria.
+The idea is to balance the risks of underfitting (selecting orders smaller than the true orders) and overfitting (selecting orders larger than the true orders).
+The order is chosen by minimizing a penalty function.
 The Time series package in Wolfram Mathematica use the two commonly functions.
 Formula (7) is called Akaike's information criterion (AIC) and the second function (8) is called Bayesian information criterion (BIC).